-Collection development activities are coordinated by the Head of Collection Development and Acquisitions.
+Collection development activities are coordinated by the Head of Collections and Assessment.
 Scholarly materials are selected by the Library’s subject specialists and library representatives in the academic departments.
 They base their decisions on departmental subject profiles, disciplinary, interdisciplinary and multidisciplinary needs, and they consult selection tools such as core academic lists, book reviews from reputable sources, citation lists and citation analysis tools.

 Materials are also received through the approval plan program, serial subscriptions, memberships, and consortia purchases.
 With the approval plan program, the Library contracts the dealer to supply monographs automatically or query according to collection profiles.
 The demand driven acquisition profile is loaded into the Library catalogue and is primarily based on a defined set of subject-specific instructions, non-subject parameters and a targeted publisher list.
 Purchases are triggered by patrons when they download a book, browse a book for more than 10 minutes, or print off more than 10 pages.

 In addition to monographs, the Library collects research reports, bulletins, special papers, lecture notes, conference proceedings, videos and films, government publications, maps and images, numeric and geospatial data, and games.
 Carleton University Library has made the transition from print to electronic journals.
 The Library is purchasing an increasing number of eBooks to support teaching and research although the majority of books are purchased in print format.

 The Library is a member of the Canadian Research Knowledge Network (CRKN), Consortia Canada and the Ontario Council of University Libraries (OCUL), and participates actively in consortial agreements for the purchase of electronic materials.